pyrsia/pyrsia/docs/developers/pyrsia-architecture-and-use-cases.md

 ![Pyrsia component diagram](pyrsia-node-high-level-components.png)

-### Package type repository services
+### Package type ecosystems

-The package type repository services allow the existing tooling of a specific package type to seamlessly integrate with Pyrsia. e.g. the Docker repository service implements a subset of the Docker Registry API, the Java repository service a subset of the Maven repository API.
+A Pyrsia node contains several connectors to specific package type ecosystems like Docker or Maven.
+The ecosystem connectors allow the existing tooling of a specific package type to seamlessly integrate with Pyrsia. e.g. the Docker repository service implements a subset of the Docker Registry API or the Java repository service implements a subset of the Maven repository API.

 The end goal of a such a service is always a frictionless integration of Pyrsia in the developer's workflow.